kg4ydw/noacli/Readme.md

 browse the history.

 # job manager #

-The jobs you run are also tracked in a job manager dock window that shows the critical job details and status, and helps you find or reopen lost windows.
+The jobs you run are also tracked in a job manager dock window that shows the critical job details and status, and helps you find or reopen or find lost windows.
 Finished jobs with closed windows can be manually cleared or will automatically clear after a timeout.

-If you click on the window name in the job manager, it will raise the window if there is one, and you can also rename the window.
+If you double click on the window name or mode in the job manager, it will raise the window if there is one and move the mouse to it, and you can also rename the window by editing its name in the window column.

 Commands shown in both the job window and the history window can be clicked on to copy them to the command edit window for further editing